IKEA the latest brand to tap into booming secondhand market

 Consumer demand is driving the trend.

-“The circular economy is becoming very important point for competition,” Dr Mortimer said.
+“The circular economy is becoming a very important point for competition,” Dr Mortimer said.

 “Such phenomenal waste is clearly unsustainable, so it’s vital that the sector educates consumers about alternative options,” she said.